Home Sustainability CSR plan Process for Identifying Materiality

 2. Develop and utilize diverse human resources.

-• Improve the rate of women in managerial positions.
+• Increase percentage of women in managerial position.

 Supply Chain Strengthen CSR foundations across the entire supply chain including factors of the environment, ethics, and human rights.